corenzan/whichkey.js/README.md

-# Whichkey
+# Whichkey.js

 > Ask keystrokes by name.

 ## About

-**Whichkey** simply translates keystrokes codes to names.
-Like when you want to know if a keystroke was any letter or a specific one, or if it was an arrow key, or anything else.
-You just ask by its name.
+**Whichkey.js** simply translates keystroke codes to names.
+Like when you want to know if a keystroke was any letter or a specific one, or if it was an arrow key, or anything else; you simply ask it by its name.

 ## Usage